djalbat/easy-mobile/README.md

 Gestures for mobile web applications.

+Single tap, double tap, drag and pinch gestures are all supported.
+Full-screen functionality is also included.

 ### JSX support

 There is now support for JSX in the form of [Juxtapose](https://github.com/djalbat/Juxtapose).
 What this means is that Easy *will* now help you with the architecture of your large application.
 So although Easy elements will continue to work standalone, their use with Juxtapose is recommended.